 Were you or a loved one injured by medical malpractice while undergoing the IV infiltration?
 At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys represent injured patients harmed by medical procedures.

 Call our infiltration and complication attorneys at (888) 424-5757 (toll-free phone call) or use the contact form today to schedule a free consultation.
 Let our Chicago medical malpractice lawyers hold those responsible for causing your IV infiltration injuries legally and financially accountable for their negligence.

-Serious complications can arise when using a catheter into the vein such as IV infiltration where the medication or fluid is intravenously infused into surrounding tissue.
-Complications can develop when the catheter is improperly placed and inserted, or through inadequate monitoring by the medical staff.
+Serious IV complications can arise when administering a catheter into the vein, such as IV infiltration, where the medication or fluid is intravenously infused into the surrounding tissue.

 - Severe scarring where the medication makes contact with the skin

 - Permanent nerve damage.
 The affected site nerve damage can result in loss of motor function and sensation